Fake Cartridges Are A Big Issue In The USA – We Tell You How You Can Avoid It

 Fake Stiiizy Pods Appear Online For Sale

-I was vaping Stiiizy pods as the replacement for Brass Knuckles vape cartridges.
+After I was done with Brass Knuckles, my new favorite was Stiiizy.
 At first, this switch was the best until Stiiizy’s potency started to feel weak too.

 The Stiiizy brand is notorious for its super strong cannabis oil.
 So I knew right away once I was hitting a fake Stiiizy pod and stopped buying them.
 The crazy thing is I got it from a delivery service on Weedmaps.

 I can only blame myself though.
-The price of four Stiiizy pods for $100 should have been a red flag, and I should’ve never bought it from this dealer.
+The price of four Stiiizy pods should have been a red flag.

 Fake King Pen Cartridges